-Dramatically raising the stakes in its battle against online poker -- and the credit card transactions that have fueled the explosive growth of Internet gambling -- the U.S. government has indicted the founders of the three largest poker sites, seized five Internet domain names and issued restraining orders against more than 75 bank accounts.
+Dramatically raising the stakes in its battle against online poker and the credit card transactions that have fueled it, the U.S. government has indicted the founders of the three largest poker websites and shut down the sites

 The extraordinary action, taken last week, sought to shut the online operations of PokerStars, Full Tilt Poker and Absolute Poker, the three largest companies in the burgeoning field of Internet poker playing, but the government’s moves appeared to be only partially successful.